 “Adapt or perish, now as ever, is nature’s inexorable imperative.” – H. G. Wells

-Species adapting to their environment is not new to scientists.
+Species adapting to their environment is not new science.
 When a species fails to do so, it is doomed towards extinction is an accepted fact.
 In one of my blog posts called ‘Global warming?
-Think again.‘, I mentioned that a type of corals called the Gorgonian corals were flourishing with rise in ocean temperature.
+Think again.‘, I wrote about a type of coral called the Gorgonian coral.
+They are flourishing with the rise in ocean temperature.

-Can the newly discovered life growing on plastic waste be considered another proof of adaptation?
+If that isn’t exciting enough, can the newly discovered life that is growing on plastic waste be considered another proof of adaptation?
 A whole new group of microscopic creatures has been found growing of the vast amount of discarded plastic floating in the world’s oceans, according to ABC.net.au.
-While that is no excuse for us to continue dumping plastic waste in oceans, it offers a fresh perspective on climate change.
+This is no excuse for us to continue dumping plastic waste in oceans, but it does offer a fresh perspective on climate change.

-It is possible that there might be many more species out there trying to adapt to climate change.
-As for humans, technology is on their side to help them sustain in such climatic conditions for now.
+It is possible that there might be many more species out there trying to adapt to climate change as you read?
+As for humans, technology will probably help us sustain in such climatic conditions for now.
 It won’t be too long until we have to struggle for adaptation as well.
-Current technologies are under scrutiny as to whether they are sustainable to help us to sustain on this planet.
+Current technologies are under scrutiny as to whether they are good enough to help us to sustain on this planet.
 Perhaps a rather unconventional route towards adaptation might lie in learning more about the ability of a Dutch world record holder, Wim Hof, commonly nicknamed the Iceman for his ability to withstand extreme cold.